franceme/franceme.github.io/pages/experience.md

                 "TO":"08/2016",
                 "TEXT-DESC": [
-                    'Led an Agile team to design and create a Caching Web Application through Dynamic Server Pages.', 'The Caching Web Application compared values cached in a server to live database values.', 'Enhanced and rectified various incidents on existing Java/Webmethods Webservices.', ],
+                    'Led an Agile team to design and create a Caching Web Application through Dynamic Server Pages.', 'The Caching Web Application compared values cached in a server to live data-base values.', 'Enhanced and rectified various incidents on existing Java/Webmethods Webservices.', ],
                 "SKILLS": [